MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 3. Use the retrieved values in trading logic

-This structure is one of the major differences from how indicators are retrieved in MQL4.
+This structure is very different from how indicators are accessed in MQL4.

-In MQL4, many indicator functions could return values directly.
-In MQL5, the process uses the following two-step model.
+In MQL4, you could get a value by calling the indicator function directly.
+In MQL5, the process has the following two steps.

 • Create a handle